Important Sector Reports

 Important Resources on Diversity, Racism, and Inclusion in the Nonprofit and Philanthropic Sector

 Putting Racism on the Table: A collection of smart, thoughtful resources from Washington Regional Association of Grantmakers

 Nonprofits, you are the Champions for Diversity, Inclusion, and Equity: An article on taking conversation about race and turning it into action.

 Tackling Racial Justice: Why, How, and So What?: The story of a group of local grantmakers having a community wide conversation about racism

 Philanthropy Must Understand Racism is Not Dead: An opinion piece from the President of the Washington Regional Association of Grantmakers and why she felt inspired to create the "Putting Racism on the Table" conversation series.

-From Nonprofit with Balls:
+From Nonprofit AF:

 Hey, you got a little racism stuck in your teeth.